Environmental partners come together to build a sustainable future through restoration and education

 The Scotts Miracle-Gro Foundation held its annual National Partner Network Conference with twelve of our environmental partners in Tampa Bay last week.
 This event gave our partners exactly what was needed: the space to step away from our screens and deepen our personal connections to build an even stronger coalition.

 Lasting impact, however, comes from creating a system that not only repairs damage from the past but also teaches the next generation to become stewards for their local ecosystems.
-TBW’s Discovery Center and Bay Grasses in Classes give us working models for the years ahead.
+Tampa Bay Watch’s Discovery Center at St. Pete Pier and Bay Grasses in Classes give us working models for the years ahead.

 To meet these challenges, we also exchanged hard-won insights and tools that have helped us achieve restoration goals across the country.
 Two major takeaways stood out: